senselogic/COMPILER_TUTORIAL/README.md

 ## Purpose

-Shows how to translate a minimalistic Go-like imperative language to P-Code instructions, using Flex and Bison.
+Shows how to translate a minimalistic Go-like language to P-Code instructions, using Flex and Bison.

 ## Samples